 - Pre-heat your oven to 325F and line the bottom of 3 9-inch round pans with parchment paper.
 Do not grease.

-- Using a handheld electric mixer or a stand mixer with the paddle attachment, beat 5 egg yolks, ยพ cup water, ยฝ cup canola oil, 1 teaspoon lemon zest and 1 teaspoon vanilla on high speed until smooth and creamy (about a minute).
-Set aside.
+- Using a handheld electric mixer or a stand mixer with the paddle attachment, beat egg yolks, mango puree, canola oil, lemon zest and vanilla on high speed until incorporated (about a minute).
+Set aside.5 egg yolks from large eggs, ¾ cup mango puree, ½ cup canola oil, zest from 1 lemon, 1 tsp vanilla extract

-- Using a handheld electric mixer or a stand mixer with the whisk attachment (if using the same mixers, ensure they are clean, dry and grease-free), beat 8 egg whites and ยฝ teaspoon cream of tartar on medium speed until you reach soft peaks (about 1-2 minutes).
-Then switch to high speed and gradually add ยผ cup sugar.
-Beat until the egg whites are very stiff and dry (about 5 minutes).
+- Using a handheld electric mixer or a stand mixer with the whisk attachment (if using the same mixers, ensure they are clean, dry and grease-free), beat egg whites and cream of tartar on low-medium speed until you reach soft peaks (about 1-2 minutes).8 egg whites from large eggs, ½ tsp cream of tartar

 - Then fold your egg whites into your batter in thirds.
 Gently fold until each addition is incorporated.